Tiruchendur

-Tiruchendur is a municipality located in Thoothukudi District, Tamil Nadu, India.
-It is home to the Arulmigu Subramaniya Swamy Temple, which is one of the Six Abodes of Murugan.
+Tiruchendur (Tamil: Tiruccentūr [ˈt̪iɾɯtːʃen̪d̪uːr], also jayantipuram) is a municipality in Thoothukudi district, Tamil Nadu, India.
+It is home to the Arulmigu Subramaniya Swamy Temple, one of the Six Abodes of Murugan.

-Etymology

-Tiruchendur, a temple town like many towns in the state of Tamil Nadu, is named after the red soil nature of the town Senthoor.

 Geography

-Tiruchendur is located on the shoreline overlooking the Bay of Bengal in the south-eastern part of Tamil Nadu.
+Tiruchendur is located on the shoreline overlooking the Gulf of Mannar in the south-eastern part of Tamil Nadu.
 The suburban villages surrounding the town contain arid, red soil forests that are densely planted with palm trees, cashew plantations, and other crops part of the region.

 Demographics

 As of the 2001 Census of India, Tiruchendur had a population of 33,970.
 Males constituted 50% of the population and females 50%.
 Tiruchendur had an average literacy rate of 79%, higher than the national average of 59.5%.
 Male literacy was 82%, and female literacy 76%.
 12% of Tiruchendur's population was under 6 years of age.

 Politics

 The Tiruchendur assembly constituency was part of the Tiruchendur (Lok Sabha constituency) until 2009.
 After the dissolution of the Lok Sabha constituency in May 2009, the constituency aligned with the Tuticorin Lok Sabha constituency.
 The current member of the legislative assembly for the Tamil Nadu assembly, elected by the general election 2021, is Anitha R. Radhakrishnan of Dravida Munnetra Kazhagam.